Harshal7797/Java-Applications/README.md

   ##### For Example: Lets say you have stored your password somewhere in the directory but you do not know where it is.
 Instead of opening all the file and checking if it is there which is time consuming, we can make use of this such application that will output the result in milliseconds by onlu chnaging the regex pattern to `.*password.*`.

 ##### Regex
 Regex stands for regular expression is a sequence of character that defines search pattern.
-USally such pattern are uused by String searching algorithm  for ""
+Usually such pattern are used by String searching algorithm  for "find" or "find and replace" operation on Strings.
+##### Roo

   - explain arguments and behaviour